Team-3-MarketplaceSolution/DonationPlaceSolution/README.md

 react-native-form-builder requires a peer of native-base

-To Install the peer dependecy
+To Install the peer dependency

 $ npm i native-base --save